How to solve macOS Ventura freezing

 Empty the Trash.

 I must mention that although this particular method of app removal is both quick and popular, it doesn't ensure every trace of the application will be fully removed.
 Often app traces, like support files, are left behind.
-A far better option would be to use an uninstaller tool, like CleanMyMac X, to safely remove all traces.
+A far better option would be to use an uninstaller tool, like CleanMyMac, to safely remove all traces.
 Here's how:

 - Once again, launch the app.